 The main features of the cottage include:

-- Two bedrooms – one upstairs double room with a king size bed, and a king size double room and a twin room downstairs.
+- Three bedrooms – one upstairs double room with a king size bed, and a king size double room and a twin room downstairs.

-- Two bathrooms – one upstairs with a cast iron, freestanding bath (no shower) and one downstairs shower room en-suite to the twin room.
+- Two bathrooms with WC and basin – one upstairs with a cast iron, freestanding bath (no shower) and one downstairs shower room en-suite to the double room.

 - Additional downstairs WC – across a covered back porch.

-- Spacious farmhouse kitchen with an electric range style cooker, microwave, dishwasher, washing machine, and larder fridge with top freezer box.
+- Spacious country kitchen with an electric range style cooker, microwave, dishwasher, washing machine, and larder fridge freezer.

-- Dining room with an antique table and chairs to seat six, and comfortable window seating with views to the British Camp.
+- Dining room with an antique table and chairs to seat six, an open fire, books and games.

 - Central heating radiators throughout the cottage.

-- Private enclosed garden with a table and seating and splendid far reaching views, and a barbecue.
+- Private enclosed garden with a table and seating and splendid far reaching views, and a charcoal barbecue.

 - Private parking for two cars, with additional cars by arrangement.

 - Well behaved dogs are welcome by arrangement, but must be supervised at all times.

 - Direct walking access on to the Malvern Hills from The Lodge entrance.